huypn12/forex-prediction/README.md

-# ml_proj
+# Forex price prediction

 Machine Learning with Matlab 2018.
 Final project on Timeseries Prediction with LSTM / RNN.

 1. Installation
 In order to run the project, the following Matlab Toolboxes must be installed:
 		1. Statistics and Machine Learning Toolbox
 		2. Econometrics Toolbox
 		3. Deep Learning Toolbox